GhanaReview International - The Leading Ghanaian News Agency

 Thiago Alcantara, Midfielder, 20, Barcelona

-Described as “having everything” by Pep Guardiola,
+Described as “having everything” by Pep

-skill, tactical discipline and versatility
+room, but with skill, tactical discipline and

-20-year-old – already with three senior caps to
+roles, the 20-year-old – already with three

-influential player for club and country.
+become an increasingly influential player for club

 Karim Ansarifard, Striker, 21, Saipa